 Professor Rob Mejia of Stockton University will be on hand to provide further education on the industry’s nuances and legalization.

-Mejia noted they are holding the seminar right after it was announced that those seeking adult-use cannabis cultivation, manufacturing, and testing lab licenses.
+Mejia noted they are holding the seminar after it was announced that those seeking adult-use cannabis cultivation, manufacturing, and testing lab licenses could apply.